nnerb/abenson_landpage/README.md

-# Abenson Frontend Assessment
+# Abenson Junior Front-End Developer Skill Test

-This project is a frontend assessment for Abenson, built with modern web technologies to ensure a seamless development experience and maintainable codebase.
+This project is a Junior Front-End Developer Skill Test for Abenson, built with modern web technologies to ensure a seamless development experience and maintainable codebase.

 ## Tools and Libraries